SeiryuZ/seiryuz.github.com/_posts/2013-02-22-speed-up-your-django-tests.md

 Our Django tests in one of our project reached the count of 162 tests (Which are still not completely testing the whole stacks).
 The time it took us to run the whole tests using PostgreSQL is `118s` which are really annoying when you need to tests for the changes you made.
 I know that you can run only some of the tests instead of the whole suites for quicker testing time, but I felt that tests should be quick so you can immediately knows what breaks from your changes.

-So with speed in mind, I tried to read the Django documentations once again.
+So with speed in mind, I tried to read the Django documentations once again and some blogs for testing tips.
 Here I found two neat tricks that can easily speed up your tests.

 ---
 #### 1. Use in memory SQLite for testing ####
 ---
-It is extremely good to have tests run on the exact same database as your production server, be it PostgreSQL, MySQL, or any other databases.
+From some blogs that I read, It is extremely good to have tests run on the exact same database as your production server, be it PostgreSQL, MySQL, or any other databases.
 It could catch errors that are specific to your choice of database.
 If speed are your main concern for developments, nothing could beat an in memory SQLite database for testing.
 It is **extremely fast**.

 Here's how you would like to apply SQLite for your tests